AntriaPan/ElectiTask/README.md

 # Bookstore Application Setup Guide

 This guide provides comprehensive instructions for setting up and running the Bookstore application, a hypothetical bookstore management system.
 The application features user authentication, book management, API documentation using Swagger, logging with NLog, testing, and Docker deployment.
-The application is built using .NET 6+, React (for the frontend), and Entity Framework, Swagger and Nlog.
+The application is built using .NET 6+, React (for the frontend), and Entity Framework.

 ## Table of Contents